-Tod Lindberg is a Senior Fellow at Hudson Institute specializing in national security issues and the role of U.S. leadership.
+Tod Lindberg is a senior fellow at Hudson Institute specializing in national security issues and the role of U.S. leadership.
 He writes widely on U.S. foreign policy and national security, as well as on American politics and philosophical topics.

-Lindberg’s main policy focus in recent years has been on improving U.S. government policies and processes as well as international cooperation for the prevention of genocide and mass atrocities.
+Mr. Lindberg’s main policy focus in recent years has been on improving U.S. government policies and processes as well as international cooperation for the prevention of genocide and mass atrocities.
 He served as lead of the expert group on international norms and institutions of the 2008 Genocide Prevention Task Force convened by the U.S. Holocaust Memorial Museum and co-chaired by Madeleine Albright and William Cohen.
 He also served as coordinator for the task group on Preventing and Responding to Genocide and Major Human Rights Abuses for the United States Institute of Peace’s 2005 Task Force on the United Nations (the Gingrich-Mitchell task force).
 He is a member of the Experts Committee on Preventing Mass Violence, whose final report, A Necessary Good: U.S. Leadership on Preventing Mass Atrocities was published in December 2016.
 With his long-time collaborator Lee A. Feinstein, he is author of Allies Against Atrocities: The Imperative for Transatlantic Cooperation to Prevent and Stop Mass Killings, a major report for the Holocaust Museum whose principal recommendations the American Bar Association endorsed without dissent at its February 2017 meeting; he has been named co-chair (with Raymond Brown) of the ABA’s new Atrocity Prevention and Response Project.
 He is also a member of its Working Group on Crimes Against Humanity.
 In 2017, he joined the Holocaust Museum’s Committee on Conscience, the oversight body for the Museum’s Simon-Skjodt Center for the Prevention of Genocide.

-He is a contributing editor to the Weekly Standard and has written for scholarly and popular publications from Telos and the Review of Metaphysics to Foreign Affairs and Commentary to the New York Times, Washington Post, Wall Street Journal and USA Today.
+Mr. Lindberg has written for scholarly and popular publications from Telos and the Review of Metaphysics to Foreign Affairs and Commentary to the New York Times, Washington Post, Wall Street Journal and USA Today.
 He is adjunct associate professor at Georgetown University’s Walsh School of Foreign Service, where he teaches a graduate seminar on ethics and decision-making in international politics.

 From 1999 until 2013, he was editor of the acclaimed bimonthly Policy Review.
 From 2001 to 2017, he was a research fellow at Stanford’s Hoover Institution.
 He established Hoover’s Washington, D.C. office in 2001.
 Previously, he served in senior editorial positions at the Washington Times and was the founding executive editor of the National Interest and an editor at the Public Interest.